How To Rock Your Mornings And Your Life!

 B O N U S // Find your big YES!

 He told me that he has BHAG's (I know I didn't get it at first either) it stands for Big Hairy Audacious Goals.
 In order to get to a place where he can accomplish those, he has to say no to a lot of other things (like sleeping in) so that he can say yes to one big thing.
 Having goals helps you to know where you are going and to be excited about it!
 Goals give you momentum.
-Give you purpose.
+Goals help give purpose to your everyday.

 I hope you try implementing at least one of these into your morning routine.
 I promise it will help set your whole day right!
 No matter if you are a morning person or not!